 Thank you for allowing us to continue to provide your family with quality drinking water this year.
 In order to maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all of our customers.
+A recent benefit is the addition of filtration for the water.
 The costs of these improvements may be reflected in the rate structure.
 Rate adjustments may be necessary in order to address these improvements.
 We ask that all our customers help us protect our water sources, which are the heart of our community.
 Please call our office if you have questions.